 View more about support and funding available for carers.

-a child under the age of 14.
-This can be the 2017 award letter
+are responsible for a child under the age of 16.
+This can be

 One Childcare Bursary will be paid per eligible student, regardless of the number of children.